Use these easy kitchen decorating ideas to refresh your kitchen without an extensive remodel.

 Use windows as a spot for pattern and color in a kitchen where neutrals reign.
 To create a coordinated look, use a fabric that has a color already found in your kitchen.
-The fabric on these Roman shades contains a gray similar to the cabinets.
+The fabric on these Roman shades contains a blue similar to the backsplash and cabinet interiors.
 Consider using an easy-to-wash fabric for your treatments so you can wash them from time to time and prevent the retention of cooking odors.

 Outfit your banquette or breakfast nook with an ensemble of pillows.
 These pretty additions will decorate the eating space when it's not in use and provide an extra layer of comfort when you are gathered around the table.